 |K1USN Radio Club|

-Members of the K1USN Radio Club, who are also members of the CW Operators’ Club (CWops), run a one-hour slow speed CW “contest,” called the SST.The US has changed back to Standard Time
+Members of the K1USN Radio Club, who are also members of the CW Operators’ Club (CWops), run a one-hour slow speed CW “contest,” called the SST.***March 13th, 2022, US Daylight Savings Time started***

 For those who prefer a more leisurely CW pace or are new CW operators or contesters, this just might be what you're looking for!